-Adding Content (Pages, Sections, Text, and Buttons) to Forms
+Adding Content (Pages, Sections, Text, and Buttons) to your Onboarding form.

 Two types of pages, Submittable and Confirmation.